Streamlining support: A product design that reduced resolution time by 60%

 Transparency: Automated updates and progress tracking.

-Action: Worked with developers to prioritize features (e.g., auto-replies > FAQ hub).
+Orgnising workshops with the developers to prioritize features (e.g., Smart forms > FAQ hub).

 Technical Scoping